morphex/ethereum-classic-taxman/README.md

 when downloading a copy of the Ethereum database; not many peers support light mode.

+To test if this works, web3 is required, IIRC it is

+  pip3 install web3

+And to test against a local ETC node, use the command line above as well as runing ./test.sh

 If you want to send me a tip, for example if this saved your bacon, I have an ETH address